-B) Credit risk
+ii.
+Credit risk

 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
+The maximum exposure of the financial assets are contributed by trade receivables, cash and cash equivalents and receivable from group companies.
 Company does not foresee any credit risk.

-C) Liquidity risk
+iii.
+Liquidity risk